estruyf/vscode-front-matter/README.md

 ## Available commands:

 **Front Matter: Create <tag | category>**

-  - Creates a new <tag | category> and allows you to automatically include it into your post
+Creates a new <tag | category> and allows you to automatically include it into your post

 ![Create tag or category](./assets/create-tag-category.gif)

 **Front Matter: Insert <tags | categories>**

-  - Inserts a selected <tags | categories> into the front matter of your article/post/...
+Inserts a selected <tags | categories> into the front matter of your article/post/...

 ![Insert tags or categories](./assets/insert-tag-category.gif)

 **Front Matter: Export all tags & categories to your settings**

-  - Export all the already used tags & categories in your articles/posts/... to your user settings
+Export all the already used tags & categories in your articles/posts/... to your user settings

+**Front Matter: Remap tag/category in all articles**

+This is commands helps you quickly update/remap a tag or category in all your markdown files.
+You'll be asked to select the taxonomy type (*tag* or *category*), the old taxonomy value and the new one.

+> **Info**: Once the remapping is completed, the taxonomy tags/categories will be updated in your user settings.

 **Front Matter: Set current date**

-  - Update the `date` property of the current article/post/... to the current date & time.
+Update the `date` property of the current article/post/... to the current date & time.

 > **Optional**: if you want, you can specify the format of the date property by adding your own preference in your settings.
 Settings key: `frontMatter.taxonomy.dateFormat`.
 Check [date-fns formating](https://date-fns.org/v2.0.1/docs/format) for more information which patterns you can use.